verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 to pull the new Istio configuration and start sending traces.

 Istio's default sampling rate is 1%, meaning 1 in 100 requests will be traced in Jaeger.
-If you want a different sampling rate, configure your desired rate using the `meshConfig.defaultConfig.tracing.sampling` Istio installation argument:
+If you want a different sampling rate, configure your desired rate using the `meshConfig.defaultConfig.tracing.sampling` Istio installation argument.

 ```yaml
 apiVersion: install.verrazzano.io/v1alpha1